 Even a simply seasoned salmon with salt and pepper and a squeeze of fresh lemon at the end is going to be super tasty!

-- Salt, pepper, garlic powder – finish with fresh garlic butter
+- Salt, pepper, garlic powder – finish with butter

 - Garlic aioli